Tubestr/tubestr-ios/Docs/MDKRefactorPlan.md

 _Owner: Codex • Last updated: 2025-11-20_

 This plan tracked the migration from the legacy direct-messaging stack to Marmot (MLS over Nostr) using `MDKBindings`.
 All phases are complete and the old code paths have been fully removed, including follow relationships, FollowModel, FollowEntity, and RelationshipStore.
 The app now relies exclusively on MDK for membership, welcomes, shares/likes/reports, and projection into Core Data.
+Identities are parent-only (no child keys or delegations).
 Remaining work is limited to the moderation "Safety HQ" group plus ongoing polish.

 ---